bheuse/NEF_AepCtl/aepctl.md

 On the first execution, a default configuration file is created in `~/.aepctl/AEPCTL_Configuration.json`

-The addresses of the servers can be specified here :
+The addresses of the servers can be specified in this file :

     "WSO2_SERVER": "https://localhost:9443",
     "CATALOG_SERVER": "http://localhost:32106",